Kuang-Chi: Entry on Entity List

 On 18 December 2020, Kuang-Chi Group was placed on the Entity List, a trade blacklist published by the United States Department of Commerce's Bureau of Industry and Security.
 It was one of 77 entities to have been determined by the U.S. Government to be acting contrary to the national security or foreign policy interests of the United States.
 Specifically, Kuang-Chi Group was one of four entities added for activities contrary to U.S. foreign policy interests.
 According to The Federal Register, published on 20 December 2020, AGCU Scientech; China National Scientific Instruments and Materials (CNSIM); DJI; and Kuang-Chi Group have enabled wide-scale human rights abuses within China through abusive genetic collection and analysis or high-technology surveillance, and/or facilitated the export of items by China that aid repressive regimes around the world, contrary to U.S. foreign policy interests.

 Controversies

 David Webb, a Hong Kong activist, criticized Kuang-Chi's associate company Kuang-Chi Science, a listed company in the Stock Exchange of Hong Kong, regarding its shareholders structure and business.
-Hexun.com, a Chinese financial news portal, via its magazine 经理人, also described the group was a series of capital tactics (连环资本局), which the 5 founders of Kuang-Chi, were backed by other investors, in order to takeover Chinese listed-company Kuang-Chi Technologies and aforementioned Kuang-Chi Science as backdoor listing.
+Hexun.com, a Chinese financial news portal, via its magazine 经理人, also described the group was a series of capital tactics (连环资本局), which the 5 founders of Kuang-Chi, were backed by other investors, in order to take over Chinese listed-company Kuang-Chi Technologies and aforementioned Kuang-Chi Science as backdoor listing.
 A column writer of Zhitong Caijing, even criticized the group failed to materialize their research into mass production in the group's 7 years of establishments.
 The column writer further criticized the company as a future concept stock, would be the next pride of Shenzhen, or just another player in capital market.